BagToad/GamerPals.xyz/content/docs/info/rules.md

 We recognize we are all adults and feelings happen, but that's not what this is about.
 Joining GamerPals specifically to find a romantic partner is strictly prohibited.

 Violations of this rule include:

-- targeting a specific gender, or sexual orientation
+- Targeting a specific gender or sexual orientation
-- unsolicited sexual or adjacently sexual direct messages
+- Unsolicited sexual or adjacently sexual direct messages

 ## 4. No NSFW or overly graphic material